 Cell phone usage should be kept to a minimum.
 It should never interfere with class.
 Use of cell phones while in class is prohibited.
+Use of personal hotspots in the lecture halls interferes with the LECOM Wi-Fi network and is prohibited.
 Students should refrain from using cell phones or texting while driving.

-The use of cameras is also prohibited during class.
-Any usage must be with the consent of individuals and in line with the guidelines in Section 3.2.6.
+The use of cameras or video/audio recording devices is prohibited during class.
+Any usage must be with the consent of individuals and in line with the guidelines (Section 4.2.4.).